 Rendering, lights and materials

-Physical skies are good to simulate outdoor lighting on a perfect day (with absolutely no cloud at all); one is added by default when a new scene is created.
+Physical skies are good to simulate outdoor lighting on a perfect day (with absolutely no clouds at all).
+One is added by default when a new scene is created.

 Physical skies are procedurally generated; they are generated by the computer in real-time, using a set of physical parameters that describe its properties.
 By changing the values of these properties, you can control the look of this sky dynamically, in real-time.
-The physical sky can only simulate the look of perfect skies, skies without any cloud at all.
-For realistic looking skies (with clouds, etc.), use skydomes instead.
+The physical sky can currently only simulate the look of cloudless skies.
+To add clouds and vapor trails or for more stylistic skies, use skydomes instead.

 The physical sky is made of a sun and a sky.
 The sun and the sky are interdependent; the brighter the sun, the brighter the sky.
 Similarly the look of the sun in the physical sky model, depends on the sky.
 The hazier the sky, the larger the halo around the sun.

 Accessing the physical sky parameters: click anywhere on the sky itself in the viewport.
 This will display the sky’s parameters in the Property Editor panel.

 Accessing the sky parameter by clicking on the sky in the viewport only works in the the preview rendering mode.

 - Physical sky parameters: the physical sky parameters are grouped under the Skydome properties label in the Property Editor.
 Change the values for the Global Intensity, the Solar Azimuth or the Solar Elevation and watch the lighting change in the Viewport.
 Changing the Solar Azimuth value is particularly interesting: see how the shadow cast by objets changes on the floor.

 For a detailed description of the procedural sky parameters, click on the parameters below.